OlivierBlanvillain/two-phase-derivation/README.md

-This project is an experiment with an alternative automatic type class derivation mechanism.
-The main objective was to provide accurate error reporting, instead of the opaque `implicit not found` that are encountered with the traditional shapeless way of doing type class derivation.
+This project is an experimental automatic type class derivation mechanism with accurate error reporting.
+Instead of a single opaque `could not find implicit value` exposed by the traditional shapeless way, this technique precisely reports the missing implicits.

-Here is an overview of the technique:
+Here is an overview:

 ```scala
 case class Bar(b: Boolean, i: Int)